RobertoValli/academic_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am PhD candidate in political science at the [International Conflict Research](https://icr.ethz.ch/) group, ETH Zurich.
+In 2024 I will join the [Mamdhoua S. Bobst Center for Peace and Justice](https://bobst.princeton.edu/) at Princeton University as a postdoctoral researcher.
 I was a visiting researcher at UC Berkeley's [Institute for Eastern European and Eurasian Studies](https://iseees.berkeley.edu/) during the 2022 spring semester.

-My main research interests concern the origins and consequences of political identities at the intersection of comparative politics, historical political economy and international relations.
+My primary research interests concern the origins and consequences of political identities at the intersection of comparative politics, historical political economy and international relations.
+My dissertation studies how border change contributed to shape national identities in Europe between 1816 and 1945.
 I rely on observational data and computational methods to measure and study nationalist and ethnic processes in new settings and with innovative research designs.

-My dissertation studies how border change resulting from imperial conquest and collapse contributed to the formation of national identities in Europe between 1750 and 1945.
-In co-authored projects, I also study the dynamics of public opinion and religious clientelism.
+My co-authored projects study the dynamics of public opinion and religious clientelism.